PRO-TIPS for PRE-PRODUCTION: A Checklist for a Successful Training Video

 - Establish communication plan: method and frequency

-- Review the approach to ensure nothing has changed
+- Review the creative brief or learning strategy to ensure nothing has changed

 - Discuss project timeline – due dates, tasks, roles